sio/potyarkin.com/content/posts/20230719-ssh-agent-benchmark.md

 On a cheap cloud machine it was able to reliably sign more than 500 messages per second with an ED25519 key.
 RSA signing was about 4-5 times slower, as expected.
-For a personal heuristic I've decided to remember that ED25519 signatures cost 2ms and RSA ones 8ms.
+For a personal heuristic I've decided to memorize that ED25519 signatures cost 2ms and RSA ones 8ms.

 Message size had little effect on throughput because both in ED25519 and in